PhantomInsights/mexican-government-report/README.md

 This project uses the following Python libraries

 * `PyPDF2` : For extracting text from PDF files.
-* `spaCy` : For passing the extracted text into a NLP pipeline.
+* `spaCy` : For passing the extracted text into an NLP pipeline.
 * `NumPy` : For fast matrix operations.
 * `pandas` : For analysing and getting insights from datasets.
 * `matplotlib` : For creating graphs and plots.